Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 Release: October 7, 2017 - December 23, 2017

 Review Release: May 20, 2018

-Since it first appeared in anime about three decades ago, CGI animation has been met with… mixed reaction, let’s put it that way.
+Since it first appeared in anime about three decades ago, CGI animation has been met with… mixed reactions, let’s put it that way.
 Most, if not all, anime studios have no idea how to blend well hand-drawn or digital 2D animation with CGI textures and designs.
-There are some exceptions, sure, like ufotable’s Fate adaptations or Hideaki Anno’s Rebuild of Evangelion tetralogy.
+There are some exceptions, sure, like Ufotable’s Fate adaptations or Hideaki Anno’s Rebuild of Evangelion tetralogy.

 In the anime industry, CGI is often used to cheapen an anime production’s cost.
 Animation is a very expansive production process and even 13-episode anime are far from cheap.
-It often allows to implement either complex world designs or model thousands of bystanders for a scene or two.
+It often allows for the implementation of either complex world designs or modeling thousands of bystanders for a scene or two.

 A somewhat recent notion in the last few years is to produce full-CGI anime shows and movies, and the results tend to be even more mixed than hybrid animations.
 You have studios like Polygon Pictures with their Godzilla and Ajin films and then you have stuff like The Flowers of Evil or Berserk 2016… and you can see why there is so much hatred for that animation style.
 Regardless of story or characters.

 However, the subject matter of this review… is something else.
 Something that I wasn’t so sure could work, but I sure am glad it did.

 Story & Setting